Mycronic Group Distributor Code of Conduct

 A “Distributor” is any person or legal entity which distributes Mycronic’s

 products or services as resellers.
 For Distributors with a direct contractual relationship with Mycronic this includes the Distributor’s sub-representatives.

 “Mycronic Representatives” include the company’s employees and legal representatives.

-The Distributor is expected to operate in full compliance with applicable national, government and/or local laws, regulations and guidelines of the countries in which it operates and that are applicable to the Distributor’s business operations.
-In addition, the Distributor shall fulfil its legal obligations with respect to applicable agreements, understandings or any other binding obligation.
+The Distributor is expected to operate in full compliance with applicable national, government and/or local laws, regulations and guidelines of the countries in which it operates and which are applicable to the Distributor’s business operations.
+The Distributor shall also fulfil its legal obligations with respect to applicable agreements, understandings or any other binding obligation.
 This DCoC goes further and sets out Mycronic’s standards, in order to advance ethical, social and environmental responsibilities.